vincenzo-cuprous/Code-Rush/README.rst

 Code Rush
 =========
-                    It will make code runner, like vscode, inside your terminal.
-And can be usefull on sublime text editor.
+                    It will make your learning and exploring abilities much faster then before.

 Dependencies
 =============